-We manage c.£3.3bn (31 Dec 2022, excluding GHAM Ireland Ltd) for wholesale and retail clients across our five divisions.
+We manage c.£4.0bn (31 Dec 2023), for wholesale and retail clients across our five divisions.
 These include discretionary, advised and non-advised clients.

 The primary means of communication is through factsheets, presentations and client reports for both listed and unlisted funds.
 The fund managers and the sales team regularly host roadshows to meet with discretionary and advisory wealth managers to discuss the strategies and to field questions.